High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Introduction

+Recent probabilistic downscaling work has motivated several complementary modeling choices: residual-corrective diffusion recovers kilometer-scale spectra and coherent weather structures \citep{mardani2025residual}; dynamical-generative downscaling reduces the cost of climate-model ensemble downscaling \citep{lopez2025dynamical}; scale-adaptive consistency models support efficient uncertainty-aware downscaling of Earth-system fields \citep{hess2025fast}; and score-based or proper-scoring-rule approaches emphasize spatiotemporal coherence, multivariate consistency, calibration, and temporally consistent sampling \citep{schmidt2025generative, schillinger2025enscale}.
 Despite their success, many ML downscaling algorithms face critical limitations.
 Performance can degrade significantly under distributional shifts, such as when applied to geographic regions not seen during training \citep{HarderEtAl2025_RainShift}.
-Furthermore, a crucial and often overlooked challenge arises when models trained on ``perfect" coarsened reanalysis data are applied to inputs from an independent climate model or emulator.
-As recent work highlights, this ``imperfect input" setting often leads to degraded spatial consistency and an underestimation of extremes \citep{ReddyEtAl2025_LimitationSR}.
+Furthermore, a crucial and often overlooked challenge arises when models trained on ``perfect'' coarsened reanalysis data are applied to inputs from an independent climate model or emulator.
+This ``imperfect input'' setting can degrade spatial consistency and underestimate extremes when inference-time coarse forcing differs statistically from the coarsened training data \citep{ReddyEtAl2025_LimitationSR}.
+Moreover, some forecast-to-observation studies show that coarse-resolution source biases can materially affect generated high-resolution outputs \citep{harris2022generative, price2022increasing}.
+Prior work has addressed such distribution shift using explicit debiasing, domain-adaptation, and bias-correction strategies, including optimal-transport debiasing with conditional diffusion \citep{wan2023debias}, probabilistic regional-risk frameworks with model-discrepancy treatment \citep{wan2024regional}, shared embedding spaces for downscaling and bias correction \citep{aich2026conditional}, and multi-stage GCM-to-RCM generative maps with large-scale mismatch adjustment \citep{schillinger2025enscale}.

-This challenge is particularly relevant given the concurrent rise of deep learning-based climate emulators.
-Models like LUCIE offer long-term, stable, and physically-consistent simulations at a fraction of the cost of traditional GCMs \citep{guan2025lucie}.
-However, their utility for impact assessment is limited by their coarse native spatial resolution (e.g., ~300 km), which is precisely the problem downscaling aims to solve.